ninja12445/VirtualLibSystem/NajaWorkSpace/readme.md

 - tracks book status (available or borrowed)
 - includes full metadata: title, author, ISBN

-this Class was designed and immoplementerd by Naja Pettigrew as part of the team project for our Virtual Library System
+this Class was designed and implemented by Naja Pettigrew as part of the team project for our Virtual Library System